 The Federal Endangered and Threatened Species List (2005) details eight (8) specific West Coast regions where Steelhead are considered either “endangered” (one listing) or “threatened”.
 The info is near the bottom of the page.
 There are other populations of Steelhead which can be fished and are not on the threatened or endangered list.
 Here is the original filing with the Federal Registry which details stocks (sustainable and unsustainable) in 1996.
 Wikipedia provides good info about the Endangered Species Act and its definitions.

 |Steelhead Trout, Steelhead Salmon||Farmed – Land-locked Lake, Open-net Pen Flow-through Systems||US||Low|

 |Farmed – Open-net Pen||US, Canada||n/a|

 |Disclaimer: The sustainability info above is accurate to the best of our knowledge.
 However, each program randomly updates their information without our knowledge.
 We therefore recommend that you verify the current accuracy of this information.|

 = Best Choice/Recommended = Good Alternative = Avoid/Not Recommended

 Ocean Wise specifically names Steelhead from Lois Lake in British Columbia as “Recommended/Best Choice”.
-By their standards all other farmed Steelhead are to be evaluated based upon impact upon the environment.
-Seafood Watch and Sea Choice have not done an assessment of wild Steelhead and therefore have not rating.
-Blue Ocean rates wild Steelhead “yellow”.
+By their standards all other farmed Steelhead are to be evaluated based upon impact on the environment.
+Seafood Watch and Sea Choice have not done an assessment of wild Steelhead and therefore have no rating.